grgcombs/code-challenges/README.md

  - Don't get cute trying to convert them to strings or an array of characters first, do this mathematically and be performance/space conscious.

 17. How would you implement the palindrome test for two strings?

+18. How can you tell if a linked-list has a loop in it?